-Welcome to K-12 News Network.
-You can call us K12NN for short.
-(And you can read us on your mobile phone too.)
+Welcome to K-12 News Network (K12NN).
+(We’re on your mobile phone too.)
 We launched in January of 2011.
 Here’s our mission statement.

 I’m Cynthia Liu, the founder.
 I’m the parent of an elementary school-aged child.
 We’ve had him in private preschool, considered a public charter for maybe two minutes and homeschooling for about 30 seconds, and he currently attends a public school.
 I tell you all this because I want to acknowledge that there are a lot of options open to parents with school-aged children.
 And each family will have to make decisions right for them based on their specific circumstances.